sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/generate-certificates.md

 `backend-*-key.pem`    | Backend server private key   | {{< check >}}       |
 `backend-*.csr`        | Certificate signing request  |                     |

-Again, make sure to copy all backend PEM files and CA root certificate to the corresponding backend system:.
+Again, make sure to copy all backend PEM files and the CA root certificate to the corresponding backend system.
 For example, the directory listing of /etc/sensu/tls on backend-1 should include:

 {{< code shell >}}